empathyco/academy-winter-batch-2022/blog/frontend/Week 8 Accesiblity.md

-# Accesibility
+# Accessibility
-Front open session started this week with a first class about accesibility.
-In parallel, the IMBd grows very fast.
+Front open session started this week with a first class about accessibility.
+In parallel, the IMDb project grows very fast.
-## Accesiblity open session
+## Accessiblity open session
-### Learning to make web pages accesible to everyone.
+### Learning to make web pages accessible to everyone.

 *12-05-2022*